 4. They Possess Leadership Skills

-If you want to become a successful project manager, you ought to own good leadership skills.
-Project managers must also deal with teams coming from various walks of life.
-Hence, it winds up noticeably basic for them to rouse workers and calibrate group execution to achieve organizational goals through various leadership styles.
+If you want to become a successful project manager, you ought to have good leadership skills.
+Understanding the characteristics of project managers can provide insights into how they effectively deal with teams from various walks of life.
+Hence, it becomes vitally important for them to inspire workers and fine-tune team performance to achieve organizational goals through various leadership styles.

 A great project manager sets the tone for the project and provides a clear vision of its objectives for the team.
-A feeling of foreknowledge helps also – by foreseeing potential issues, you can have your group prepared to solve them in the blink of an eye.
-Enthusiasm and passion are two key elements you should adopt if you want to make people follow you—nobody will do so if you’re sporting a negative attitude.
+A sense of foresight is also crucial – by anticipating potential issues, you can have your team ready to tackle them swiftly.
+Enthusiasm and passion are two key traits to embrace if you want to inspire others—no one will follow if you exude a negative attitude.

 5. They are Good Decision Makers

-Good decision-making skill is not only crucial for personal life but it also very important in professional life as well.
+Good decision-making skill is not only crucial for one's personal life but also very important in one's professional life as well.
 Good project managers are empowered to make countless decisions that will help define the project track.

-As we all know that a single minor wrong decision taken can easily jeopardize the entire project.
+As we all know a single minor wrong decision can easily jeopardize the entire project.
 Thus, a project manager needs to be capable of thinking quickly and reacting decisively.